 Finally, the third theory of recovery is known as strict liability.
 This is a form of tort action that requires the consumer to show that the product was defective.
 Unlike negligence, the individual does not need to show that the seller acted carelessly.
 Maryland law requires a person pursuing a strict liability claim to prove:

 A person is not limited to choosing one of these theories of recovery and can file a complaint seeking recovery based on multiple, independent theories.Seeking Compensation for Your Damages

 Regardless of the theory of liability that a consumer chooses, he or she must still provide evidence of the damages suffered.
 Categories of damages that may be available to injured individuals include medical expenses, physical therapy, loss of earning capacity, lost wages, and pain and suffering.
 Common examples of harm that may result from defective products arise in the context of medical malpractice cases, including defective hip replacement joints or knee replacement joints.
 Surgical equipment can also lead to injuries.Discuss Your Product Liability Case with a Maryland Lawyer

-If you or someone you know has been hurt as the result of a defective product, or if someone you love suffered a wrongful death in Maryland or Washington, D.C., the attorneys at Lebowitz & Mzhen, LLC can help.
+If you or someone you know has been hurt as the result of a defective product, or if someone you love suffered a wrongful death in Maryland or Washington, D.C., the attorneys at Lebowitz & Mzhen Personal Injury Lawyers can help.
 We have over 20 years of experience representing consumers and are prepared to vigorously assert your rights against the manufacturers and distributors responsible for your injuries.
 We offer a free, no-obligation consultation, so there is no risk to you.
 Contact us online today or call 1-800-654-1949 for a free consultation.